adithyaov/adithyaov.github.io/posts/2019-07-08-acyclic-alga.md

 ---
-title: Introduction of Acyclic graphs in Alga
+title: Experimenting with acyclic graphs in Alga
 category: alga pinned
 ---